JUNIOR DEVELOPMENT

 SPECIAL PROGRAMMING

-JD athletes are grouped by their birth year (JD 2015, JD 2014, JD 2013, JD 2012, JD 2011).
+JD athletes are grouped by their birth year (JD 2017, JD 2016, JD 2015, JD 2014, JD 2013).
 Groups are limited to 50 athletes each.
 On Mondays and Thursdays, athletes train in their birth year groups with dedicated group coaches.
 Being with their peers allows them to train with others that are at similar physical, social and emotional development levels.

 SUPER SATURDAYS

 SUPER SATURDAYS is based on the idea that the best workout should be the one you choose.
-This is the one training session per week where athletes are grouped by their area of focus rather than birth year.
-This allows younger athletes to be pushed by older ones, and older ones to act as mentors while further developing their area of interest.
+This is the one training session per week where athletes are grouped by their area of competitive focus rather than birth year.
+This allows younger athletes to be pushed by older ones, and older ones to act as mentors all while pursuing their competitive goals.

 • Middle Distance